bijesh93/Sales-Analysis-Dashboard/README.md

    - Execute the queries to generate analysis results.

 2. **View the Dashboard**:
-   - Open the `sales_dashboard.xlsx` file in Excel.
+   - Open the `Calcuations.xlsx` file in Excel.
    - Use filters and slicers to explore data interactively.

 ## Key Findings
-- Region `X` contributed the highest sales, with $Y in total sales.
+- Region `West` contributed the highest sales, with $710219.6845 in total sales.
-- Product `Z` was the top-seller, generating $W in revenue.
+- Product `Canon imageCLASS 2200 Advanced Copier` was the top-seller, generating $61599.824 in revenue.
-- The highest monthly sales were observed in `Month-Year`.
+- The highest monthly sales were observed in `2018-11`.

 ## Acknowledgments
-- Dataset Source: Sample Superstore Dataset.
+- Dataset Source: Sample Superstore Dataset.  https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting?resource=download
 - Tools: SQL Server, Microsoft Excel.